walterlopatka/cortx-k8s/README.md

 ### Storage parameters

 The metadata and data drives are defined in this section.
-All drives must be the same across all nodes on which CORTX Data will be deployed.
+All drives must be the same across all nodes on which CORTX Data will be created.
 A minimum of 1 CVG of type `ios` with one metadata drive and one data drive is required.

 | Name                     | Description                                                                             | Value           |
 | ------------------------ | --------------------------------------------------------------------------------------- | --------------- |